She Zhijiang: Business interests

-She's company, Yatai International Holdings Group (abbreviated Yatai IHG), is registered in Hong Kong and headquartered in Thailand.
-She became a fugitive in 2012, after fleeing Chinese authorities.
+His company, Yatai International Holdings Group (abbreviated Yatai IHG), is registered in Hong Kong and headquartered in Thailand.
+He became a fugitive in 2012, after fleeing Chinese authorities.
 In 2014, a Shandong court convicted him of running an illegal lottery business in the Philippines that targeted Chinese online users, and had netted US$298 million in profits.

-In 2015, She began building a business in Cambodia, involved in the illicit business of helping Chinese gamblers front-load gambling bets made in Cambodian casinos.
+In 2015, he began building a business in Cambodia, involved in the illicit business of helping Chinese gamblers front-load gambling bets made in Cambodian casinos.
 From there, he expanded his business interests to the Philippines and acquired ownership of one of Manila's largest spa and entertainment centers.
-In 2017, he acquired Cambodian citizenship, during which he changed his name to Tang Kriang Kai.
+In January 2017, he acquired Cambodian citizenship, during which he changed his name to Tang Kriang Kai.
 Cambodia's government grants citizenship to individuals who donate at least US$250,000 to the government.
-Between January 2018 and February 2021, She allegedly colluded to register gambling companies and recruited 330,000 gamblers, netting US$22.2 million in proceeds from gambling scams.
+Between January 2018 and February 2021, he allegedly colluded to register gambling companies and recruited 330,000 gamblers, netting US$22.2 million in proceeds from gambling scams.